 How to record Zoom meetings in OBS

-Before I could crop and position the Zoom windows in OBS, as mentioned above, I had to capture Zoom in OBS.
+Before taking advantage of these features, users must first capture Zoom in OBS.
 There are a few ways to do this, but here are the quick steps to the method I use to record Zoom meetings in OBS.

 2. Choose Display Capture.